 If you get contacted by someone claiming to be from Publishers Clearing House, the first thing you should do before getting too excited about your prize is to confirm whether they’re legitimate or a scammer.

 A good indicator is how they contact you.
-PCH SuperPrize is presented as a show: they surprise winners in person with balloons, roses, and a giant check.
+PCH SuperPrize is presented as a surprise show: winners are surprised in person with balloons, roses, and a giant check.
 They do not notify winners in advance.

 PCH does not call people either.
 If you receive a call from someone claiming to be from PCH, hang up.
-Likewise, real PCH reps do not reach out to you via Facebook or another social media platform to announce you’ve won.
+Likewise, real PCH reps do not contact you via Facebook or another social media platform to announce you’ve won.

 Don’t pay to play